 The editorial board can make a final decision directly or after consultation with the reviewers.
-An additional reviewer is consulted if the first two primary reviews contradict each other.
+An additional reviewer may be consulted if the first two primary reviews contradict each other.
 One of the following decisions is made:

 ➟ accept for publication

-➟ re-evaluation by the previous reviewers or a new reviewer ➟ step (2)
+➟ re-evaluation by the previous reviewers or a new reviewer (as listed in step 2)